 Since there is Medicare Part A and B, and the relatively new Part D for prescription drugs (see later), then what is Part C?

 Around 1/3 of Medicare beneficiaries choose to get their benefits from a Medicare Advantage Plan, aka Medicare private health plan, aka Part C. Medicare Advantage Plans contract with the federal government and are paid a fixed amount per person to provide benefits.
-These are typically HMOs (health maintenance organizations); PPOs (preferred provider organizations; and PFFs (private fee-for-service providers).
+These are typically HMOs (health maintenance organizations) and PPOs (preferred provider organizations.

 Medicare Part D is a creature of the Bush administration.
 It adds prescription drug coverage to Original Medicare.
 You cannot have drug coverage under both Part D and Medicare Advantage.
 If you at some point add Medicare Part D and already have a Medicare Advantage plan, that plan will need to delete its Rx coverage.
 There is no coverage anywhere in the Medicare program for over the counter drugs.